Key Breed Facts

 Their bodies are compact with dogs boasting well sprung ribs that extend well back down their body.
 They have level, firm toplines and strong loins with powerful back legs.
 Feet are well padded, firm and small.
 Their tails are set high which dogs carry over their backs.

 When it comes their coat, the Lancashire Heeler has a double coat that consists of a fine undercoat and a short, dense, hard and flat topcoat that's extremely weather resistant.
-The accepted breed colours are as follows:
+The accepted breed colours for Kennel Club registration are as follows:

 When Heelers get over excited, they have been known to nip the closest thing to them which could be someone's rear end, but with this said, they are not "biters", it's just that it is in their nature to "drive" and will do so when they are excited even in a home environment.